ivf-infertility.com home

 Countries such as UK, Sweden, Denmark and Norway have passed new legislation abolishing the anonymity of gamete donors (egg, sperm and embryo donors).

-Treating single women
+Treating single women and unmarried couples

 Mixing eggs, sperm or embryos from more than one person